-http://board.coveredca.com/meetings/2016/407/2017%20QHP%20Issuer%20Contract\Attach ment%207\Individual\4-6-2016\CLEAN.pdf\
+http://board.coveredca.com/meetings/2016/407/2017%20QHP%20Issuer%20Contract_Attachment%207 Individual 4-6-2016 CLEAN.pdf

-- 1.01: Coordination and Cooperation - 1.
-Remote Facility Electronic Medical Record (EMR Access) - Upon admission to a facility and throughout the inpatient stay, Anthem Utilization Management (UM) nurses review the medical necessity for each inpatient day.
+1.01: Coordination and Cooperation

+- 1. Remote Facility Electronic Medical Record (EMR Access) - Upon admission to a facility and throughout the inpatient stay, Anthem Utilization Management (UM) nurses review the medical necessity for each inpatient day.
 Anthem requests clinical information from the facility in order to determine whether or not the member meets medical necessity criteria per MCGTM guidelines.
 In order to meet California's strict regulatory and accreditation case decision turnaround times, timely information must be provided by the facility via fax, phone or the Interactive Care Reviewer (ICR) portal.
 If the clinical information is not received within established timeframes, cases are sent for physician review and denied for Lack of Clinical Information (LOI).
-This results in delays for discharge planning and increased administrative costs for both the facility and Anthem due to multiple case touch points. - To mitigate these issues with obtaining clinical information Anthem has established real-time, remote access to 82 high volume California facilities.
-Of our total inpatient admission volume, 47% of our hospital admissions are reviewed via Electronic Medical Records (EMR) access through facility-provided web portals.
+This results in delays for discharge planning and increased administrative costs for both the facility and Anthem due to multiple case touch points. - To mitigate these issues with obtaining clinical information Anthem has established real-time, remote access to 123 high volume California facilities. .
 EMR access allows Anthem nurses to review current inpatient records for clinical status, history, medications, and consultations, discharge planning and lab/x-ray results a comprehensive view of each admission.
 This decreases multiple case touch points, reduces the need for the facility to provide clinical information to Anthem, decreases lack of information denials, decreases facility accounts receivables, decreases G&A overturns of previous LOI denials, provides more timely UM decisions and decreases post-service review with provision of hard copy medical records.
 Anthem benefits by meeting regulatory and accreditation timeframes, thus avoiding regulatory penalties related to turnaround time.
 Medical costs are lowered because we are performing earlier discharge planning and identifying opportunities to transition members to a lower level of care or transition home.
 EMR access has been identified as a best practice among other Anthem markets and divisions.
-Additional facilities are planned for future implementation in 2020 and beyond.
+Additional facilities are planned for future implementation in 2022-2023 and beyond.